vaclavstibor/Lot-Calculator/README.md

 Calculate current lot value by user input.
 #### Params:
+ - Symbol
- - order open price
+ - Open price
- - stop loss price
+ - Stop loss price
- - capital
+ - Account balance
- - risk percentage
+ - Rick percentage

+- Run that EA on any of charts (Symbol depends on input).
+- Changing input parameters user will be computing lot value outputs in strategy (jurnal).